 - Products are displayed on one page in alphabetical order while on another page they are listed by price.

-You can use a few free tools to check for duplicate content:
+You can use the following free tools to check for duplicate content:

 - Google Webmaster Tools